965 words

 <query-cache results="32mb" programs="500" />

-The <query-cache> element specifies settings of the two cache mechanisms that ObjectDB manages for queries:
+The <query-cache> element specifies settings for the two query cache mechanisms that ObjectDB manages:

-• The results attribute specifies the size of the query result cache.
-Caching results is very useful for recurring queries with identical arguments.
-As long as the relevant data in the database is unchanged cached results can be returned instead of running queries.
+resultsattribute specifies the size of the query result cache.
+Caching results is useful for recurring queries with identical arguments.
+As long as the relevant data in the database is unchanged, cached results can be returned instead of re-running the query. - The

-• The programs attribute specifies how many compiled query programs should be cached.
-Cached query programs may eliminate the need to compile queries again but the queries still have to be executed, so cached programs are less efficient than cached results.
-However, cached query programs can also be used for recurring queries with different arguments and are not affected by most database updates (except schema updates).
+programsattribute specifies how many compiled query programs to cache.
+Cached query programs eliminate the need to recompile queries, but the queries still must be executed.
+Therefore, caching programs is less efficient than caching results.
+However, cached query programs can be used for recurring queries with different arguments and are not affected by most database updates, except for schema updates.

 The <extensions> element